 How much should packaging cost as a % of the total product cost?
 It depends on product needs.
-Rather than think of packaging as a supply cost, we think of it as an essential marketing asset that increases the value of the product.
+Rather than think of packaging as a supply cost, we think of it as an essential marketing asset that increases the value of your product.

 - Ask your supplier if they have tooling in stock that is suitable for your product.
 This reduces the tooling cost and may allow you to combine your order with others reducing the set-up costs.
-Stock tooling is often available for packaging that requires high machine setup times such as craft beer open carriers and point-of-purchase displays.
+Stock tooling is often available for packaging that requires high machine set-up times, such as craft beer open carriers and point-of-purchase displays.

 - Design cost-effective graphics.
-Graphic designs can be expensive to create but you can minimize this cost by using one common design that allows for simple and easy revisions to print.
-Work with a packaging designer who understands both your needs and those of the printer.
-Design for efficient production at the lowest cost.
+Graphic designs can be expensive to create, but you can minimize this cost by using one common design that allows for simple and easy revisions to print.
+Work with a packaging designer who understands both your needs and those of the printer—design for efficient production at the lowest cost.

 - Combine 'like' products when ordering to achieve the highest volume price breaks.
 Work with your supplier to develop the most cost-effective solution.